 Nowadays, both breeds are recognized by the American Kennel Club.

 As mentioned previously, one of the big and noticeable differences between these two is the size.
-When you look at the size of Malamute and Husky, you easily notice the former is larger.
+When you look at the size of Malamute puppy and Siberian Husky breed comparison, you easily notice the former is larger.

 The Malamute is considered a large dog breed, weighing between 75 and 85 pounds on average, while the Husky is a medium breed with a weight of 35 to 60 pounds.